kahunacoder/vscode-php-web/README.md

 ## Installation

-Installation has been tested on Linux Mint but should work with most ubuntu systems.
+Installation has been tested on Linux Mint, using Virtual Box, but should work with most ubuntu systems.

 Follow this link to install Visual Studio Code [Download Visual Studio Code](https://code.visualstudio.com/Download)